xiv3r/Xiaomi-Mi-Router-4C-CH341A-Flasher/README.md

      sudo apt install flashrom -y

-- CH341a Linux Driver (optional)
+- Download CH341PAR_LINUX.zip & CH341SER_LINUX.zip Drivers (optional)

-- plug your ch341a Programmer on your pc and type `lsusb` and look if your device is detected
+- Plug your ch341a Programmer on your pc and type `lsusb` and look if your device is detected

    [CH341A Driver](https://github.com/xiv3r/Xiaomi-Router-4C-CH341A-flasher/files/12224825/driver.zip)

 - Driver installation (Optional):

+   Dependencies: sudo apt install bc build-essential gcc cmake -y

 Extract the driver.zip and open your root terminal then drop the unzip driver folder to the terminal or manually locate the driver like cd /home/(name)/driver